 Mr. Flippo has been directly responsible for coordinating over $1.0 billion in sale transactions and has represented parties in lease transactions totaling more than 8,000,000 square feet.
 Mr. Flippo received his Bachelor of Arts degree in History from Western Washington University.

-Mr. Lindquist has a BA in Business Administration from the University of Washington and an MBA from Harvard Business School.
+Mr. Lindquist is a graduate of the University of Washington and Harvard Business School.

 We believe we need to be smart about our resources and conservation.
 We aspire to make each apartment building a little more green than the last one, better for our tenants and better for the environment.